Our churches are founded on faith, and built for believers, and its believers are – last we checked – people, right?

-Technology serves to bridge the gap between your people and your process; between the heart and mind.
+Technology like church management software serves to bridge the gap between your people and your process; between the heart and mind.
 It is as crucial for establishing and fostering relationships as it is for helping leaders identify potential issues, and acts as the safety net to ensure no one is falling through the cracks.

 It helps you learn – and record – as much as you can about each person so you can better cater to their likes, dislikes, interests and gifts.

 When you have a large staff and congregation, the data can easily tell you if a member’s giving has declined for the year – or if someone has given for the very first time.
 It can tell you when someone has attended several Bible studies but has never volunteered – or if someone has stopped attending altogether.

 Data can tell a story that reveals incredible ministry opportunities that you may otherwise miss; cold, calculated data helps you deliver the warm, personal touch that builds trust and connection – and, over time, the number of disciples in your church!